hasibzunair/adversarial-lesions/README.md

 ### Pre-trained weights

 Weight file for both the translation and classification model is made available under releases.
+A 🤗 model card is also available [here](https://huggingface.co/hasibzunair/melanet).

 | Models | Weights|
 |:---:|:---:|